dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 	[6]|0|     -   |0|    -    |0|    -    |0|   -
 	[7]|0|  (5, x) |0|    -    |0|    -    |0|   -

 The hardware people often name **tag** this bucket-wise unique id.
-By comparing to the tag of all the entries within a bucket, CPU can figure out whether hit or not as well.
+By comparing to the tags of all the entries within a bucket, CPU can figure out whether hit or not.

 ### Cache Block

-In fact, each entry in the cache holds a **block** of bytes.
+In fact, each entry in the cache holds a **block** of data.
 So the memory location metioned above refers to the start of a block.

 	def accessMemory(i, offset, op):
 	    ...
 	    if cache_hit:
-		  block = cache.get_key(i)
+		  block = cache.get(i)
 		  return block[offset].op()

 Assume there are 16 bytes per block, the final picture of our cache looks like: